Dagenais History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Dagenais, Dagenet, Dagenez, d'Agenais and others.

-More information is included under the topic Early Dagenais Notables in all our PDF Extended History products.
+More information is included under the topic Early Dagenais Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Dagenais Settlers in the United States in the 18th Century
+Dagenais Settlers in United States in the 18th Century

 - Louis-Basile Dagenais, born in 1738, married Françoise Quenneville in Sault-au-Récollet in 1757

-Dagenais Settlers in the United States in the 20th Century
+Dagenais Settlers in United States in the 20th Century

-- Adelard Dagenais, aged 26, who emigrated to the United States from Nantef, France, in 1916
+- Adelard Dagenais, aged 26, who immigrated to the United States from Nantef, France, in 1916

 - Agusta Dagenais, aged 49, who settled in America from Haut-Rhin, France, in 1920